 “Nobody wants to hire a female journalist.
 You won’t make any money doing that.”

 After this, she turned to her love of reading and writing and become an English teacher.
 She went to college, graduated Phi Beta Kappa, and taught English at a high school.
 She wrote short stories when she had time, trying to get some of them published.
 She formed a creative writing group with her friends, too.
-They exchanged and share stories with each other often.
+They exchanged and shared stories with each other often.
 All her life, my grandma never lost her love of words.

 Submitted by Kathryn, Age 14